vtfrc/healti-nuxt-supa/README.md

 # Healti

-Open source health monitor app built with Nuxt3 + Supabase.
+Open source health monitoring app built with Nuxt3 + Supabase.

 This is an experiment to play with cool technologies while building something I wanted to for a while.